Why we partnered with Nourish Fund

 For every order placed, £1 goes directly to the Nourish Fund to construct sustainable boreholes that provide entire communities with access to clean, safe water.
 Not for a season.
 For generations.

-Ripple Africa is a UK-registered charity working in rural Malawi to improve education, healthcare, and environmental sustainability.
-Their borewell projects provide communities with long-term access to clean water; transforming lives in measurable, lasting ways.
+Ripple Africa is a UK registered charity working across rural Malawi lake community to strengthen education, healthcare, and environmental sustainability.
+Through their borehole projects, communities gain reliable access to clean water, creating measurable change that lasts for generations.

 Step 1: You Shop